Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Mentors Recommendation<a name='mentors_recommendation'></a>

-This API retrieves mentor recommendations for the logged in user.
+This API recommends mentors for the logged in user which is based on their selected industry.

 **Endpoint:**`/mentor/recommendation/`